Karen Fraser Wyche

 Ashburn, Virginia 20147

-Dr. Wyche is an expert on issues related to diversity in working with and doing research in low-income and minority communities in program evaluation, the development of gender and culturally appropriate interventions, and training of service providers.
-In particular, she investigates coping and stress responses of minority women living in difficult life circumstances, especially those living with HIV/AIDS.
+Karen Fraser Wyche, PhD, MSW, MA, is an expert on issues related to diversity in working with and doing research in low-income and minority communities in program evaluation, the development of gender and culturally appropriate interventions, and training of service providers.
+In particular, Dr. Wyche investigates coping and stress responses of minority women living in difficult life circumstances, especially those living with HIV/AIDS.

 - HIV testing in older African-American heterosexual couples